 A cult classic about a provincial pre-teen who comes to Paris to ride the Métro and when she finds it (in true French fashion) on strike, proceeds to tumble into a series of adventures that will allow her – and us – to discover Paris.
 Full of wit and humour, quirkiness and charm.
 Captivating and endearing.

-french fiction before, during and after World War II
+French fiction books before, during and after World War II

 All The Light We Cannot See is a beautiful book, as it should be, written as it is by a Pulitzer Prize winner.